BacterialCommunitiesAndPopulation/Thursday19thMay/Thursday_afternoon.md

 ##Mask recombination events and build a genealogy tree

-Upload to your csc account the BMG tabular files using sftp.
+Upload to your csc account the *Brat Next Gen* tabular files using sftp.

 Mask the recombination events using the perl script *exclude_recombination.pl* available in the directory *scripts*.